 S-129 is the Under Keel Clearance Management Product Specification produced by the IHO.

 This specification is intended to provide a suitable format for the exchange of digital data pertaining to maritime safety and efficiency of marine traffic.
-This specification creates a digital format with the necessary attribution features to enable the exchange of information between an under keel clearance management system and the onboard navigation system.
+This specification defines a digital format with the necessary attribution features to enable the exchange of under keel clearance information.
+The primary intent of data products conformant to this specification is for use between an under keel clearance management system and the on-board navigation system.
+Usage of under keel clearance data products conformant to this specification is not limited to navigation systems.

 Introduction